SXC-ALCC/TEMP-REPO-Sherlock-Scrambles/CONTRIBUTION.md

 # 🌟 Contribution Guide

-Hey there! 🙌 Thanks for your interest in contributing to the **Weave Game Project**!
+Hey there! 🙌 Thanks for your interest in participating and contributing to the **Weave Game Project**!
 Whether you're a seasoned developer or just starting out, we've made this guide to help you get up to speed quickly and contribute effectively.
 Let’s break it down step by step. 🛠️

 ## 📝 Step-by-Step Contribution Guide